American Bottoms 100

 • T-shirt & sticker with registration

-• The option of swag opt-out is available during registration
+• A swag opt-out is available during registration

 Cancelation / Drop Down Policy